-The second LTS release of Aurora MySQL v3 (compatible with MySQL 8.0) has finally arrived! - Aurora MySQL 3.10 -
+Finally, the second LTS (Long-Term Support) version of Aurora MySQL v3 (MySQL 8.0 compatible) has been released! - Aurora MySQL 3.10 -

-This post summarizes the second LTS release of Aurora MySQL version 3.
+This article summarizes the second LTS release of Aurora MySQL version 3.

-LTS is a version that will provide stable support for a long period of time, making it an important option for systems where stability is important, such as production environments.
+LTS versions offer stable support over an extended period, making them an important choice, especially for systems where stability is paramount, such as production environments.

 What's New at AWS - Cloud Innovation & News